-The admissions process at George Mason University School of Law is very competitive and highly selective due to the volume of applications and the limited number of seats in the entering class.
-Members of the Admissions Committee and Admissions Officers review and consider each application for admission in its entirety.
-Two of the primary factors considered in the admissions process are performance on the Law School Admission Test (LSAT) and undergraduate grade point average.
+The admissions process at George Mason University Antonin Scalia Law School is very competitive and highly selective due to the volume of applications and the limited number of seats in the entering class.
+Members of the Admissions Committee review and consider each application for admission in its entirety.
+Two of the primary factors considered in the admissions process are performance on a standardized test, either the Law School Admissions Test (LSAT) or the Graduate Record Examinations (GRE), and undergraduate grade point average.

-Other factors that are considered include difficulty of undergraduate major, undergraduate institution, possession of advanced degrees, writing ability (as indicated in the LSAT writing sample and in the personal statement), recommendations, extracurricular activities, employment experience, demonstrated commitment to public and community service, leadership skills and experience, history of overcoming personal or professional challenges, other academic, and personal and professional achievements.
+Other factors that are considered include difficulty of undergraduate major, undergraduate institution, possession of advanced degrees, writing ability (as indicated in the personal statement and Mason statement), recommendations, extracurricular activities, employment experience, demonstrated commitment to public and community service, leadership skills, history of overcoming personal or professional challenges and other academic, personal and professional achievements.

-The criteria for admission to the part-time, evening program are the same as for admission to the full-time, day program.
-Non-resident applicants receive the same consideration for admission as resident applicants.
+The criteria for admission to Flex JD, the part-time, evening program are the same as for admission to the full-time, day program.
+Non-Virginia resident applicants receive the same consideration for admission as applicants who are residents of Virginia.

 Application Procedure for JD Applicants